 Open Water Diver

-Becoming a certified scuba diver means you now have VIP access to a new world.
-SSI Open Water Scuba Certification will equip you with the skills need to safely enjoy the beauty of the ocean.
+Becoming a certified open water scuba diver means you have VIP access to a new world.
+SSI Open Water Diver Certification will equip you with the skills needed to safely enjoy the beauty of the ocean.

 With personalized training and taking enough time, we make sure you are truly comfortable under water with the skills and equipment you will use.
-In general, an Open Water Diver course consists of 3 parts: Academics, Pool Training and Open Water Sessions.
+Our Open Water Diver training consists of 3 steps: Home Study, Academic review, and Pool Skills.

-For your pool and open water training your instructor will fit you to your scuba equipment so you will become comfortable in your “second skin”.
+For your pool skills training, your instructor will fit you to your scuba equipment so you will become comfortable in your “second skin”.

 - Must be a minimum of 15 years old

 - Medical Statement - SSI

 - Swim Skills